kbuci/FirewallAssignment/README.md

 find ranges that included the packet value (in accept_packet() ), as opposed to iterating through the whole array every time.

+policy.py and firewall.py contain the code for creating the array of ranges and setting up the firewall, respectively run_firewall.py was used for testing

 Testing, Refinements, possible optimizations

 Due to spending a lot of the alloted time exploring alternate approaches